ifp/schemas/systems/loader.md

         - **available** to the Search Engine, but unlikely to be found in targeted searches due to missing information
         - **unavailable** to the Property Spy
         - full advert **available** directly by URL
+        - enquiries can be made to the advert

     - advert.status:online && advert.approval:deferred
         - advert stored in the Search Engine Database and the Backing Database